Strain Hardening Simulation on CPU

 Simulation Setup

 Many simulation parameters are specified in the dictionary variable state.
 The sim objects contains all the information, including the sub-modules of the simulation.
-In particular, max_step specifies the number of simulation steps (here it is 100).
-The following line in the Python program executes the simulation.
+In particular, max_strain specifies the maximum strain to be reached in the simulation (here running up to 0.01 = 1% strain).
+The following line in the Python program executes the simulation

 sim.run(net, state)